ObinnaTerry/twitter_clone/README.md

 This project demonstrates a basic Blockchain use case.
 The project implements a simple twitter clone with basic functionality using solidity and deployed on the Ethereum Goerli testnet.

-use `npx hardhat help` for help use `npx hardhat test` to execute the test script.
+use `npx hardhat test` to execute the test script.
+The test provides a good coverage of the functions.

 To deploy contract locally, its required to create a local Ethereum network by starting a local node.
 To start a local node, run `npx hardhat node`